CTalvio/lemmytrixposter/README.md

 Simply send it an image, a link to an image, or link to a pixiv or danbooru page to create posts.
 You can also configure a folder from which the bot can pick random files to post using the "next" command.

+### How does it work?

+To create post, you send the matrix bot an image file or a link to an image file.
+You can also send a pixiv or danbooru URL.

+The bot will reverse search the image using saucenao, and find the highest quality source image available.

+If the file is more than 1MB, the image will be thumbnailed for the post, while the full file will still be linked in the post body.

+A post title, artists credit, and a post body with social links will be generated, and suitable communities for the post will be pre-selected.

+At this point you may edit any aspect of the post, post it once satisfied, save it to post later, or discard it.

+Lemmytrixpster will host the image for the post on catbox.moe.

+Lemmytrixposter keeps track of what you have already posted, and will notify you and ask for confirmation if you go to post something a second time without remembering.

+Saved posts can be posted later using a command, or automatically, over time.

 ### Matrix bot usage

 - Next/Rand/R - suggest a random image to post